Rated: PG-13. Romance/Angst.

 (And if he'd replied that he wanted to use her like the worst of those pigs in Amsterdam this proud, impertinent, brainwashed love-struck child would have gone happily to her destruction.)

 Her flirting would be quaint in its inexperience (lines from French movies and classic romance novels) had she not sought his embrace with the implacable ruthlessness of the programmed assassin, striking when he's tired and distracted or his heart pounds with adrenaline.
 As he stares at the bulletholes where his head had just been, as she steps (still alive!) from a shrapnel-riddled van, on endless lonely stakeouts with too much time to think.
-Or perhaps he is rationalising - maybe he craves her touch as much as any paedophile.
+There is nothing about Triela that is sexually appealing: not her underdeveloped stature, her emasculating strength or the ghastly memories of her kills.
+His passion is more subtle yet infinitely more perverse; a mock-paternal affection for this biomechanical monster in the avatar of a child.

 She dreams of dying in his arms on the banks of the Mosel.